 Team members have worked to formalize the pediatric rehabilitation program.
 Hernando has been providing funds and materials annually for roofing in the Ventanilla community.
 Funding has been provided to Dr. Mary Querevalu’s organization to support clothing, food and other essentials for the under-served in the Ventanilla community.

-Our partners, Hartford Hospital Rehabilitation Network, Hangar Clinic, and DePuy Synthes have provided the mission with essential medical supplies for complex spine stabilization surgeries, prostheses and rehabilitation supplies for therapy and function.
+Our partners, Hartford Hospital Rehabilitation Network, Hanger Clinic, and DePuy Synthes have provided the mission with essential medical supplies for complex spine stabilization surgeries, prostheses and rehabilitation supplies for therapy and function.
 With each annual mission, for an increasing number of residents of Lima and surrounding communities, pain is lessened, mobility is improved, functionality is enhanced and lives are improved.

 WHAT WE'VE ACHIEVED